The Jabberwock (club): History

 The Jabberwock was previously a jazz club called the Tsubo.
 The Tsubo had been opened by entrepreneur Glenn Ross in September 1961 with the Berkeley jazz radio station, KJAZ-FM, also housed in the same building.
 As a jazz club, the venue is best-remembered for being where guitarist Wes Montgomery recorded his live album Full House on June 25, 1962.
 Although the establishment was favored among Berkeley residents for not serving alcohol and welcoming minors, Ross could not sustain upkeep on the establishment.
-It finally closed on October 15, 1962 with Ross having invested $35,000 into Tsubo and consequently emerging in debt.
+It finally closed on October 15, 1962, with Ross having invested $35,000 into Tsubo and consequently emerging in debt.
 Shortly thereafter, the name of the building was changed to the Jabberwock.

-In 1963, the Jabberwock transitioned into catering for enthusiasts of the folk movement under the leadership of new owners Belle Randell and her husband John Stauder, a classically-trained guitarist and accompanist.
-The Jabberwock was less than a mile from UC Berkeley, and accommodate a young fan base of students and graduates, especially when the university became ground zero for anti-war sentiment and the Free Speech Movement in 1964.
+In 1963, the Jabberwock transitioned into catering for enthusiasts of the folk movement under the leadership of new owners Belle Randell and her husband John Stauber, a classically-trained guitarist and accompanist.
+The Jabberwock was less than a mile from UC Berkeley, and accommodated a young fan base of students and graduates, especially when the university became ground zero for anti-war sentiment and the Free Speech Movement in 1964.
 Poster artist Tom Waller described the club as a "beatnik sort of place at that point, walls all painted black and espresso and cool jazz.
 The club also featured some classical music, including a recorder trio consisting of Michael Rossman (of FSM fame), Stewart Kiritz, and Phil Nathanson), who played for free meals and passed a hat around for funds.
 A few years later it became part of the folk scene and then the hippie scene".
-The venue was open on a daily basis and during Randell and Stauder's tenure of ownership it featured future Joy of Cooking guitarist Terry Garthwaite, Bob Dylan, Jesse Fuller, Bukka White, Ian and Sylvia, and Perry Lederman, among others.
+The venue was open on a daily basis and during Randell and Stauber's tenure of ownership it featured future Joy of Cooking guitarist Terry Garthwaite, Bob Dylan, Jesse Fuller, Bukka White, Ian and Sylvia, Robbie Basho, and Perry Lederman, among others.